AaHaHaa/MMTools/README.md

 3. Support broadband scenarios by having $\beta_p(\omega)$.
 Please see the "Broadband SPM-based supercontinuum" examples and understand the necessity of applying this scheme in some situations.

 > [!NOTE]
-> This package is always solved in the frequency domain such that the nonlinear term has a $\omega$ prefactor, rather than $\omega_0(1+\frac{i}{\omega_0}\partial_t)$ with the shock-wave term.
-Shock-wave term is a first-order Taylor-series term of the frequency-dependent nonlinearity.
-There is no point using it; just use the general $\omega$, which cannot be simpler.
-Please see the supplement of [[2]](#references-our-papers) for the derivation of MM-UPPE and understand how the shock-wave term appears and why it's unnecessary if MM-UPPE is solved in the frequency domain.
+> Self-steepening!
+This package is always solved in the frequency domain such that the nonlinear term has a $\omega$ prefactor, rather than $\omega_0(1+\frac{i}{\omega_0}\partial_t)$ with the shock-wave/self-steepening term.
+Shock-wave/self-steepening term is a first-order Taylor-series term of the frequency-dependent nonlinearity.
+That said, self-steepening results from the frequency dependence of nonlinearity.
+The use of the $\omega$ automatically includes it, which cannot be a simpler treatment.
+Please see the supplement of [[2]](#references-our-papers) for the derivation of MM-UPPE and understand how the shock-wave term appears.

 4. Support both scalar and polarized scenarios, controlled with `sim.scalar=true/false`.
 5. Support random mode coupling.